AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 Finally, let's make another folder called  `Python_basics` inside `SWC_spring2018` folder.
 This is where we will save all files for this lesson.

-:+1: do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.
+:+1: Do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.

 Now we are ready to work with Python.